Center for Economic Development

 The study is based on a review of the latest academic literature concerning university-industry relationships, applied and technical reports provided by relevant web portals, and extensive interviews with selected portals’ managing teams.
 Additionally, the report provides a methodology, summarizes lessons learned, and illustrates a detailed description of seven web portals: Florida ExpertNet, Michigan MCRN, New York FuzeHub, North Carolina ReachNC, Texas InFluuent, Arizona Experts, and University of California’s Technology Transfer.
 The report concludes with recommendations for developing Innovation Exchange Hub in Ohio and Appendices detailing the literature review.

 Lendel, Iryna; Husted, Simon; Seaberg, Luke; and Alexander, Serena, "Best Practices of Creating Innovation Exchange Web Portals Across the States" (2016).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1361.